 Our rating: 4.5 out of 5

-This BBC Gardeners’ World Magazine Best Buy winner for aerated flow is sturdy and built to last.
+Awarded a BBC Gardeners' World Magazine Best Buy for best eco sprayer, this spray gun is sturdy and built to last.
 It comes with a water-saving aerated flow and the adjustable flow works well and efficiently.
-It’s a well-designed and thought out spray gun.
-The different spray patterns simply click into place along the dial and it feels solid and secure in the hand.
+It's a well-designed and thought-out spray gun.
+The different spray patterns simply click into place along the dial, and it feels solid and secure in the hand.

 Read the full review: Hozelock Multi Spray Pro review